KyleBryenton/KyleBryenton.github.io/index.md

 * MSc, Guelph-Waterloo Physics Institute
 * PhD Candidate, Dalhousie University
-* Member of the Johnson research group
+* Member, Johnson research group
+* Founder, UPEI Mathematics Achievement Program

-<div> I'm a mathematical, computational, and chemical physicist with a wide array of experience.
+<div> I'm a mathematical, computational, and chemical physicist with diverse research experience.
 My current research area is in the development of dispersion corrections within density-functional theory, with applications to surfaces, interfaces, crystal structures, and molecular dynamics.
-After testing our new formulations on known challenging cases, they will be implemented in open-source electronic-structure codes such as Quantum ESPRESSO and FHI-aims.</div>
+After testing our new formulations on known challenging cases, we will implement them open-source electronic-structure codes such as Quantum ESPRESSO and FHI-aims.</div>

 {% include feature_row_local id="intro" type="center" %}